 Exclusive Use.
 The Revenue and Taxation Code does not specifically define the term used exclusively; however, the courts have done so in a series of decisions.
 The California Supreme Court has stated that the phrase "exclusively used" may not be given a literal interpretation so as to mean that the property exempted must be used solely for the purposes stated to the total exclusion of any other use.
-The Supreme Court held that used exclusively for exempt purposes includes any property which is used exclusively for any facility which is incidental to and reasonably necessary for the accomplishment of the exempt purpose.
-Courts have applied this precedent to mean that a qualified organization's primary use of its property must be for exempt purposes and any other uses of property must be related to and reasonably necessary to the accomplishment of the exempt purpose.
+The Supreme Court held that used exclusively for exempt purposes includes any use which is incidental to and reasonably necessary for the accomplishment of the exempt purpose.
+Courts have applied this precedent to mean that a qualified organization's primary use of its property must be for exempt purposes and any other uses of property must be related to and reasonably necessary for the accomplishment of the exempt purpose.